BrianGK314/gogreen/README.md

 ### How our technology solution can help

-REPLACE THIS SENTENCE with a short description of your team's solution, in about 10 words.

 Go-Green automates emissions tracking for factories and connects them with carbon offsetting initiatives.

 ### Our idea

-<![endif]-->

 Brief overview of solutions: